RRZE-HPC/LMS/README.md

 # LIKWID Monitoring Stack

+NOTE: This repository is deprecated.
+If you are searching for a cluster-wide job-specific monitoring solution, check [ClusterCockpit](https://github.com/ClusterCockpit).

 ## What is it?
 The LIKWID Monitoring Stack (LMS) is a set of tools and scripts to employ